Max Planck: Entropy

 In his study of the concept of entropy, Planck did not follow the molecular, probabilistic interpretation that prevailed at the time, as these do not provide absolute proof of universality.
 Instead, he pursued a phenomenological approach and was also skeptical of atomism.
 Even though he later abandoned this attitude in the course of his work on the law of radiation, his early work impressively shows the possibilities of thermodynamics in solving concrete physicochemical problems.

 Planck's understanding of entropy included the realization that the maximum of entropy corresponds to the equilibrium state.
 The accompanying conclusion that knowledge of the Entropy allows all laws of thermodynamic equilibrium states to be derived corresponds to the modern understanding of such states.
 Planck therefore chose equilibrium processes as his research focus and, based on his habilitation thesis, researched the coexistence of aggregate states and the equilibrium of gas reactions, for example.
 This work on the frontier of chemical thermodynamics also received great attention due to the rapidly expanding chemical work at that time.

 Independently of Planck, Josiah Willard Gibbs had also discovered almost all the knowledge Planck gained about the properties of physicochemical equilibria and published them from 1876 onwards.
 Planck was unaware of these essays, and they did not appear in German until 1892.
 However, both scientists approached the topic in different ways, while Planck dealt with irreversible processes, Gibbs looked at equilibria.
 This approach was finally able to prevail because of its simplicity, but Planck's approach is attributed the greater universality.

+Electrolytes and Solutions

+In addition to his research on entropy, Planck dedicated the first decade of his scientific career to the study of electrical processes in solutions.
+During this period, he succeeded in theoretically deriving the relationship between the conductivity and dilution of a solution, thereby establishing the foundations of modern electrolyte theory.
+He was also able to provide a theoretical derivation for the conditions governing the changes in freezing and boiling points of dilute solutions, phenomena which had been empirically discovered by François-Marie Raoult and Jacobus Henricus van ’t Hoff in 1886.